tgrandje/french-cities/README.md

 splitting of cities (the geographic files are not vintaged yet).

 The lexical (postcode, city, address, departement) recognition is based on the BAN (base adresse nationale).
-The algorithm won't collect results underscored results, but failures may still occure (and will be in accordance with the BAN's failures).
+The algorithm won't collect underscored results, but failures may still occure (and will be in accordance with the BAN's failures).